HomeMy WebLinkAbout1944-10-23 592

 Mr. Paxton said that Mr. Clark wanted water piped

 Avenue.
-Mr. Paxton explained to Mr. Clark that in.
+Mr. Paxton explained to Mr. Clark that in

-cf the service whichwould cost around $1,000.00.
+of the service which would cost around $1,000.00.

 This was two years ago, and Mr. Paxton has heard nothing